-Multiple sclerosis (MS) is an immune-mediated disease resulting in demyelination of the nerves of the CNS.
+Multiple sclerosis Sclerosis A pathological process consisting of hardening or fibrosis of an anatomical structure, often a vessel or a nerve.
+Wilms Tumor (MS) is an immune-mediated disease resulting in demyelination of the nerves of the CNS.

 The exact etiology of MS is unknown.
 The disease is thought to be multifactorial with genetic predisposition and environmental factors playing contributive roles.